Funding has all been allocated for this year. You may still attend the museum for $5 each. Please Call Debbie at 218-248-2329 to schedule your group.

 For readers: "The Three Sisters" (corn, beans, and squash).
 Act out a play based on an American Indian legend in our real child-sized theater.

 Students explore rainbow science & decorate a spinning top.
 They do color chromatography & may use it to solve a crime-lab mystery.
-Creating a color wheel and mixing colors is followed by a creative art project.
+Creating a color wheel and mixing colors is fun hands on project.